TypeScriptPlayground/Naming-Conventions/README.md

 >   <img alt="Example" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/example.svg">
 > </picture><br>
 >
-> For example, if we want to write a function that reads a text file, we would name the file `read_text_file.ts`.
-In the file we would then export a function which looks like this.
 > ```ts
 > const fooBar = 'Hello World';
 > let barFoo : number;